AurasV/DownTube/README.md

 ***The downloaded file will have the ``modified date`` as the date it was uploaded to youtube!!!***

 ***Meaning if you have the files in the folder ordered by date it might not show up at the beginning of the folder!!!***

+***The exe isn't signed so Windows will complain about it, if you don't trust it, use the given python code***
 ## Usage:
 Double click the exe and the console will appear first
 ![image](https://github.com/AurasV/YT-Downloader/assets/80701407/df2ae5f3-c052-4db0-91aa-43a953fb2cce)